Staying balanced over the Easter period requires mindfulness, preparation and a movement plan.

 This might be as simple as 20 squats, 20 bench dips or a 10-minute walk around your neighbourhood.
 The point is to use movement as a way to mitigate the negative effects of being sedentary.

 A post-meal walk is a great way to offset all the sitting and prime your body to metabolise your meal more optimally.

 Walking also improves your post-prandial (post-meal) blood glucose response and insulin sensitivity, ultimately allowing you to tolerate the treats a little better.
 Even a 10 to 15-minute walk should do the trick!

 Just like the fuel tank of a car, the human body has a limited carbohydrate storing capacity.
 You wouldn’t fill up a car with petrol if the fuel tank is already full, would you?
 The excess fuel would spill over and cause unnecessary danger.
 You’d either fill up an empty tank before a long drive or you’d top it up after.

-Whether it’s a quick run around the block, bodyweight exercises or throwing the footy around with the kids, exercise is the human body’s way of ‘emptying the tank’ and mitigating some of the negative impacts of unhealthy eating.
+Whether it’s a quick run around the block, bodyweight exercises or throwing the footy around with the kids in the backyard, exercise is the human body’s way of ‘emptying the tank’ and mitigating some of the negative impacts of unhealthy eating.